 For every 5 attendees it registers, a school may send a 6th attendee for free (the 6th registration cost will be rebated after the conference takes place).
 Current Sunbridge program students receive a 30% discount and Sunbridge program alumni receive a 15% discount; discount codes will appear on your registration form or contact Penelope Voss (below) for assistance.
 (Only one discount option may be applied.)

 Online registration is open through noon on Friday, April 6.
-If you haven’t registered online and wish to attend, check back here to ensure that spaces are still open; if so, walk-in registration will be accepted (walk-in cost is $290).
+If you haven’t registered online and still wish to attend, you may do so as a walk-in registration (walk-in cost is $290).
+Please come to the Main House Conference Room by 6:45 pm to fill out your paperwork.

 Sunbridge Institute reserves the right to cancel any offering at any time.
 If Sunbridge cancels, all registrants will be notified and will receive a full refund.
 If the registrant cancels with at least 24 hours notice, he or she will receive a full refund less the non-refundable registration fee.
 No refunds will be given for cancellations made less than 24 hours before the conference begins, or for no-shows.
 Sunbridge reserves the right to make faculty substitutions when necessary.